NYIT Celebrates International Education Week

 NYIT’s STEAM Career Fair Links Students to Employers

 What better place to earn an undergraduate degree or a graduate degree than NYIT's Communication Arts program?

 Located in the communications capital of the world, classes are taught in Manhattan (New York City) (Map) or in a nearby suburb Old Westbury, NY (Map).
-Opportunities abound for study at many of our global campuses, fully accredited by the Middle States Association of Colleges and Schools, including full degree programs or study abroad classes.
+Opportunities abound for study at many of our global campuses, including full degree programs and study abroad classes.
 (Students recently shot documentaries in Beijing, Shanghai, and Paris).

 The B.F.A. in Communication Arts is an interdisciplinary program that provides students the foundation of careers in the Communication fields, allowing students to specialize in a chosen career path such as Radio, Television, Journalism, Film, Advertising and Public Relations, Interactive Media and new technologies.
 Students with excellent academic credentials may apply for the 5-year combined program, in which they receive a B.F.A and M.A. in Communication Arts in 5 years.

 NYIT''s Bachelor of Science in Advertising is a professional four-year degree program designed to prepare students for careers in the advertising fields including advertising, public relations, event planning, internet and new technologies, marketing communications and sales promotion.
 Students receive the solid education that employers seek, combining a strong core education with NYIT''s signature "learning by doing".

 "The world of branding needs NYIT''s multidisciplinary approach, which integrates advertising, PR, graphics and video technology."

 - James W. Wyckoff, former president of the Public Relations Society of America - NY and former vice president of the Advertising Club of New York